7 Household Items That Should Never Be Flushed Down the Toilet

 | Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-Many "flushable" wipes do not disintegrate easily and can cause clogs in your pipes.
+Yes, many "flushable" wipes don’t really break down and can lead to clogs in your pipes.

-No. Baby wipes should not be flushed down the toilet because they don’t dissolve easily and could cause blockages.
+No. Baby wipes should not be flushed down the toilet because they don’t dissolve quickly and could cause blockages.

-No. Paper towels are thicker than toilet paper and will not break down so easily, resulting in the possibility of clogging in the plumbing system.
+No. Paper towels are more dense than toilet paper, and they will not break down as quickly, causing potential clogs in your plumbing system.

-What about medication?
+What are the implications of medications?
 Can I flush those down the toilet?

-No. Medical treatments can cause a contamination of our waterways.
-It’s crucial to dispose of them correctly by taking these to designated drop-off point.
+No. Medicines can be harmful to our waterways.
+Therefore, it’s important to dispose of them in a safe manner by taking them to a designated drop-off location.

-If you are dealing with an unblocking drain, don’t be afraid to contact our professional plumbing assistance by calling Perth Blocked Drains Plumber .
-We provide unblocking blocked drains and drain clearing CCTV drain inspection as well as pipe relining services to ensure your home remains free from drainage problems.
-Contact us today to set up an appointment.
+If you are dealing with the problem of a blocked drain do not hesitate to contact our professional plumbing service via Perth Blocked Drains Plumber .
+We provide unblocking blocked drains as well as drain clearing CCTV drain inspection as well as pipe relining services to ensure your home remains free from plumbing issues.
+Call us today for an appointment.

 Additional Information